Political overview

 Foreign relations

 Japan's foreign policy aims to promote a peaceful and stable international community that adheres to agreed rules and norms.
 This supports its economy which is highly dependent on international trade and investment.
-Japan also actively contributes to international solutions to shared challenges such as environmental protection and climate change, terrorism, economic security and resilience, maritime security, counter-proliferation of weapons of mass destruction, poverty reduction, disaster resilience and infectious diseases.
+Japan actively contributes to international solutions to shared challenges such as environmental protection and climate change, terrorism, economic security and resilience, maritime security, nuclear disarmament and non-proliferation, poverty reduction, disaster resilience and infectious diseases.

 The Japan-US alliance is the cornerstone of Japan's foreign policy and national security.
 Its security cooperation with the US has been important to maintaining stability in the region.
-The US military maintains a presence of approximately 50,000 personnel in Japan under the US-Japan Treaty of Mutual Cooperation and Security of 1960.
+The US military maintains a presence of approximately 54,000 personnel in Japan under the US-Japan Treaty of Mutual Cooperation and Security of 1960.
+The US is currently upgrading its military command in Japan to a joint force headquarters that will have expanded missions and operational responsibilities.
 The US Seventh Fleet is based in Yokosuka and the 3rd Marine Expeditionary Force (III MEF) is based in Okinawa.
-Plans for the relocation of the US marine air base at Futenma in Okinawa have been a longstanding bilateral preoccupation.
+In January 2024, construction for the relocation of the US marine air base at Futenma in Okinawa commenced and is expected to be completed in 2033.

 Japan is an active member of multilateral institutions.
-Japan was a non-permanent member of the UN Security Council in 2016-2017 and will again serve as a non-permanent member in 2023-24.
-Japan is the third-largest contributor to the UN budget.
+It was a non-permanent member of the UN Security Council in 2016-17 and served as a non-permanent member for 2023-2024.
+As of 2026, Japan is the third-largest contributor to the UN budget.
 Japan has served multiple terms as a member of the UN Human Rights Council.
 While Japan's constitution limits the role of its military forces, the Japan Self-Defense Forces contribute actively to UN peacekeeping operations and disaster relief, including in the Pacific.
 In September 2015, the Diet passed security reform legislation to give the Self-Defense Forces greater flexibility to contribute to international peace and stability, including by exercising Japan's UN Charter right to collective self-defence.

 Economic overview

-International trade contributes significantly to the Japanese economy, with exports equivalent to approximately 21.6 per cent of GDP in 2022.
-Key exports include motor vehicles, integrated circuits, electrical machinery and refined petroleum.
-In 2022, Japan’s major goods export destinations were China (19.4 per cent), the United States (18.5 per cent) and Republic of Korea (7.3 per cent).
+International trade contributes significantly to the Japanese economy, with exports equivalent to approximately 22.8 per cent of GDP in 2024.
+Key exports by value include cars, integrated circuits, electrical products, and refined petroleum.
+In 2025, Japan's major goods export destinations were the United States (18.5 per cent), China (17 per cent), Taiwan (7.2 per cent) and Republic of Korea (7 per cent).

-Japan’s main imports include crude petroleum, petroleum gas, integrated circuits, coal briquettes and refined petroleum.
-In 2022, leading suppliers of goods imports were China (21.1 per cent), the United States (9.9 per cent) and Australia (9.8 per cent).
-Japanese trade and foreign investment trends in recent years reflect a much greater engagement with China, which overtook the United States as Japan’s largest merchandise trading partner in 2007.
+Japan's main imports include crude petroleum, petroleum gas, , integrated circuits and broadcasting equipment.
+In 2025, leading suppliers of goods imports were China (23.5 per cent), the United States (11.4 per cent) and Australia (6.0 per cent).

 Bilateral relations

-Japan-Australia relations date back to the late 1800s, when Japan began importing Australian coal and wool.
+The bilateral relationship dates back to the late 1800s, when Japan began importing Australian coal and wool.
 At around the same time, Japanese immigrants came to Australia to work in agriculture and maritime industries, including pearl diving.
-The trade relationship between Australia and Japan continued to strengthen until the onset of World War II, when Australia joined allied troops to fight against Japan.
+The trade relationship between Australia and Japan continued to strengthen until the onset of World War II, when in 1941 Australia joined allied troops to fight against Japan.

 Australia and Japan re-established bilateral relations in 1952.
-Our post-war relationship grew with the establishment of a major trading relationship under the 1957 Commerce Agreement, and deepened cultural ties under the 1976 Basic Treaty of Friendship and Cooperation (the Nara Treaty).
+Our post-war relationship grew with the establishment of a major trading relationship under the 1957 Commerce Agreement, and deepened investment and people-to-people links under the 1976 Basic Treaty of Friendship and Cooperation.

 In 1957, Sir Robert Menzies became the first Australian Prime Minister to visit Japan, and then-Prime Minister Kishi Nobusuke became the first post-war Japanese Prime Minister to visit Australia.
-Since then, our leaders, ministers and senior officials have had regular interactions and visits, including a commitment to annual reciprocal leaders’ visits under the Special Strategic Partnership agreed in 2014.
-Our Foreign Ministers have regular formal and informal discussions, including with Defence Ministers at 2+2 Consultations.
-Our Trade Ministers also meet regularly.
+Since then, our leaders, ministers and senior officials have had regular interactions and visits, including a commitment to annual reciprocal leaders' visits under our Special Strategic Partnership (2014).
+Our foreign ministers have regular formal and informal discussions, including with defence ministers at the 2+2 Ministerial Consultations (most recently held on 5 September 2025 in Tokyo), and our trade ministers meet regularly for the Ministerial Economic Dialogue (most recently on 19 May 2026).

 Defence and security cooperation

-The renewed Joint Declaration on Security Cooperation (JDSC) issued by Prime Minister Albanese and Prime Minister Kishida in October 2022 deepened and expanded cooperation to respond to the most pressing security challenges in our region.
+The renewed 2022 Joint Declaration on Security Cooperation issued by Prime Minister Albanese and then-Prime Minister Kishida deepened and expanded cooperation to respond to the most pressing security challenges in our region.
 The growth in security and defence cooperation included identifying ways to enhance interoperability, including through expanding existing military exercises and training.
-Australia and Japan’s defence forces have cooperated in regional crises, including the 2021 Tonga Volcano, 2021 Kiribati Drought Assistance, 2014 MH370, and 2013 Typhoon Haiyan .
+Australia and Japan's defence forces have cooperated in regional crises, including the 2021 Tonga Volcano eruption, 2021 Kiribati drought assistance, 2014 disappearance of flight MH370, and 2013 Typhoon Haiyan.

 Australia and Japan signed a Reciprocal Access Agreement (RAA) in January 2022 to further deepen our strategic and security relationship.
 The RAA entered into force on 13 August 2023.
-This agreement will facilitate further joint defence exercises and humanitarian and disaster support.
+This agreement is facilitating even deeper collaboration on joint defence exercises and humanitarian and disaster support.

 Regional cooperation

 Australia and Japan also cooperate closely on nuclear non-proliferation and disarmament.
 We have jointly led efforts in support of the Nuclear Non-Proliferation Treaty, including as co-founders of the cross-regional Non-Proliferation and Disarmament Initiative (NPDI) established in 2010.
-Australia and Japan are also co-Chairs of the Friends of the Comprehensive Nuclear Test-Ban Treaty (CTBT) group.
+Australia and Japan are co-Chairs of the Friends of the Comprehensive Nuclear Test-Ban Treaty (CTBT) group.
+Australia joined the Friends of a Fissile Material Cut-off Treaty (FMCT), which Japan initiated and was launched on 23 September 2024 during the United Nations General Assembly High Level Week.

 Economic engagement

-The Australia-Japan economic relationship is underpinned by strong complementarities.
-Australia is a safe, secure and reliable supplier of food, energy and mineral resources and a world-class centre for financial and other services.
-Japan became Australia’s largest trading partner in the early 1970s – a position it maintained for 36 years.
-Japanese investment continues to play a significant role in the development of the Australian economy.
+The Australia-Japan economic relationship is highly complementary and enduring.
+Australia is a secure and reliable supplier of energy, mineral resources and food to Japan, and is a world-class centre for financial and other services.
+Japan became Australia's largest trading partner in the early 1970s – a position it maintained for 36 years until 2005.
+Japanese investment plays an important role in the development of the Australian economy, including through the net zero transition under the Future Made in Australia agenda.

 Trade